-If the commission approves a petition, the petition is either subject to voter approval or submitted to the legislature, depending on whether the petition used the local action method or the legislative review method.
-A local action approved by the LBC takes effect when any condition imposed by the commission is satisfied, and the election is certified.
-Legislative review petitions take effect when any condition imposed by the commission is satisfied, and the election is satisfied, and if the legislature does not pass a resolution concurred in by a majority of each house disapproving the LBC's decision.
-Decisions are no longer subject to Department of Justice preclearance (previously required under the Voting Rights Act of 1965).14
+If the commission approves a petition, the petition is either subject to voter approval or submitted to the legislature, depending on whether the petition used the local action method or the legislative review method respectively.
+A local action approved by the LBC takes effect when any condition imposed by the commission is satisfied, if applicable, and the election is certified.
+Legislative review petitions take effect when any condition imposed by the commission is satisfied, if applicable, and the election is certified.
+Legislative review petitions take effect when any condition imposed by the commission is satisfied, if applicable, and the election is certified.
+Legislative review petitions take effect when any condition imposed by the commission is satisfied, if applicable, and if the legislature does not pass a resolution concurred in by a majority of each house disapproving the LBC's decision.
+Decisions are no longer subject to Department of Justice preclearance (previously required under the Voting Rights Act of 1965).